oganesso/biodiversity-project/README.md

 Goal: Interpret data from the National Parks Service about endangered species in different parks.
 Investigate if there are any patterns or themes to the types of species that become endangered.
 Analyze, then clean up, then plot data as well as pose questions and seek to answer them in a meaningful way.

 # Analysis:
+To view the analysis:
+1. Download this project as a zip file (near the top right corner)
-1. Run data-analysis.py
+2. Run data-analysis.py
-2. View output
+3. View output

 # Conclusions and takeaways: